 - 1. Practice ethically and with compassion for patients. - 2.
 Accept personal responsibility for patient outcomes. - 3.
 Have professional training, experience, and competence commensurate with his/her position. - 4.
-Utilize clinical and scientific publications in clinical care decision making and evidence-based practice. - 5.
+Utilize clinical and scientific publications in clinical care decision making and evidencebased practice. - 5.
 Have a desire to educate others (patients, care givers, other health care professionals, students, pharmacy residents). - 6.
-Have an aptitude to facilitate learning. - 7.
-Be able to document and assess student performance. - 8.
-Have a systematic, self-directed approach to his/her own continuing professional development. - 9.
-Collaborate with other health care professionals as a member of a team. - 10.
-Be committed to their organization, professional societies, and the community.
+Demonstrate the willingness and ability to advocate for patients and the profession. - Demonstrate creative thinking that fosters an innovative, entrepreneurial approach to problem solving. - 8.
+Have an aptitude to facilitate learning. - 9.
+Be able to document and assess student performance. - 10.
+Have a systematic, self-directed approach to his/her own continuing professional development. - 11.
+Collaborate with other health care professionals as a visible and contributing member of a team. - 12.
+Be committed to their practice organization, professional societies, and the community.